Creating a new Internal Communication

 Use with Team Member.
 The number of levels of the company hierarchy below Team Member you want to view (or exclude from) this communication.

-Set to 0 (zero) if you want this Internal Communication to target the named team member(s) and not their direct reports.
+Set to 0 (zero) if you want this Internal Communication to target the team members you named and not their direct reports.

-For example, to control visibility of the Internal Communication when Team Member is the CEO:
+For example, to control visibility of the Internal Communication when a Team Member is the CEO:

 • Level Down = 0